 On a warm tortilla (I heated mine up in the microwave), spread about a tablespoon of mashed or refried pinto beans in the middle, top with some cheese and shredded chicken and carefully roll it up.
 Secure the seams of the tortilla using a toothpick and place seam side down on a baking sheet.

 After all the taquitos are rolled up, secured and placed on a baking sheet, spritz the tops of the taquitos with some olive oil.
-Like with last week’s Homemade Lime Tortilla Chips, I highly recommend getting a refillable oil sprayer that you can use with your favorite olive oil.
+Like with last week’s Baked Tortilla Chips, I highly recommend getting a refillable oil sprayer that you can use with your favorite olive oil.
 The Misto and the Evo are two really great options.
 And they’ll save you money in the long run.

 But if you don’t have a Misto or any oil spray, you can also brush the tops with olive oil using a food or pastry brush.